ivan-kleshnin/kecasn/README.md

 camelCase on the Client while keeping snake_case on the BE & HTTP.
 Whenever API refactoring is not possible or desirable **KeCaSn** comes to rescue!

+WIP: stricter types.
+It's possible to type case changes in TS but it's not implemented yet.

 ## Overview

 ```